BluePointDevelopment/BerlinDeutschland/README.md

 ---

-*Due to the new Scrum-System, the Management Board of Berlin is now announcing the new Open-Source Community Bot Programm.
-Other Developers of our community can activily code new features for the bot and send them to the developers.*
+*Due to the new Scrum-System, the Management Board of Berlin is now announcing the new Open-Source Community Bot Programm.*

 **How does it work?**
-> **1.** Create a pull request.
+> For suggesting a new feature you have to create a pull request and choose a the category file that fits the best with your suggestion.